-Thank you for agreeing to serve as an attorney scorer or judge for the Constitutional Rights Foundation's California Mock Trial Competition.
+Thank you for agreeing to serve as an attorney scorer for the Constitutional Rights Foundation's California Mock Trial Competition.
 The program reaches over 8,000 students from around the state and involves thousands of members from the bench and bar.
-Locally, our competition will involve 28 schools and over 600 high school students.
-As a volunteer, you are an invaluable part of an extraordinary learning experience for San Diego County's young people.
+Locally, our competition will involve 33 schools and over 600 high school students.
+As a volunteer, you are an invaluable part of an extraordinary learning experience for San Diego County's high school students.

 Students have labored for months preparing this year's case and they value your comments and scoring of their presentations.
-Your role as a mock trial volunteer is critical to creating a positive learning experience, so it is crucial that your feedback be fair, helpful and positive.
-Your comments and accurate scoring of the trials you review are fundamental to making the mock trial an educational experience for all the students involved.
+Your role as a mock trial volunteer is critical to creating a meaningful learning experience, so it is crucial that your feedback be fair, helpful and positive.
+Your comments and accurate scoring of the trials are fundamental to making the mock trial a positive educational experience for all the students involved.